-This policy is informed by the guidance and procedures set out by DE 'Pastoral Care in Schools: Child Protection 1999, the Area Child Protection Committees' (ACPC) Regional Policy and Procedures 2005, and the amendments to the ACPC policy and Guidelines 2008.
+This policy is informed by the guidance and procedures set out by DE 'Pastoral Care in Schools: Child Protection 1999, the Area Child Protection Committees' (ACPC) Regional Policy and Procedures 2005, and the amendments to the ACPC Policy and Guidelines 2008 and Cooperating to safeguard children and young people (revised 2017).
 We have consulted with pupils, parents, teachers and our school governors in the revision of this policy.